jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 //
 === Force fields : the ultimate interface
-//The research carried out during this thesis has always employed the AMBER MD software package.
-As every Molecular Mechanics (MM) package has their specific interpretation on how to calculate the total energy (hamiltonian) of a system, we will confine the explanation to this scientific software package.
 //
 Fundamentally speaking, the energy of a molecule is defined by the relative positioning of the orbitals in a molecule.
 Because these QM computations are expensive to run, attempting to model the movement of the atoms for molecules like large proteins becomes inconceivable.
 However, by abstracting atomic properties to classical mechanics concepts, we are able to reduce the expensiveness of the calculations.